 Overview

-As global tragedies and crises become more hypervisible in our increasingly connected world, it is more and more likely that students in your class(es) are, in some way, impacted by current local, national, or global events.
-Instructors (Sherwood et al., 2021) found that their work to infuse trauma-informed instructional practices created opportunities for community and student engagement during collective crisis.
+As global tragedies and crises become more hypervisible in our increasingly connected world, it is increasingly likely that students in your class(es) are, in some way, impacted by current local, national, or global events.
+Instructor-scholars (Sherwood et al., 2021) found that their work to infuse trauma-informed teaching practices created opportunities for community and student engagement during collective crisis.
 This page offers suggestions for dealing with the effects of these events in your classroom communities, drawn primarily from trauma-informed and social justice approaches to teaching.

-When the world is in turmoil, the overarching sentiment from students is that it is important to acknowledge these events rather than pretend they are not happening.
-When instructors do not acknowledge these events, or make space for students to process them, it can come across as insensitive.
+When our world or our community is in turmoil, the overarching sentiment from students is that it is important to acknowledge these events rather than pretend they are not happening.
+Neglecting to acknowledge or make space for students to process these kinds of crises can come across as insensitive.
 While faculty at Berkeley already have some essential responsibilities toward their students in crisis, as crises become increasingly collective, it is becoming increasingly necessary to hold space for students to collectively process these events.

 While there is no one perfect strategy for navigating these moments in the classroom—and indeed, they may vary across disciplines, class formats, and students’ own needs at the time—it is important to realize and acknowledge that students’ processing of these events may bleed into their ability to focus and engage in class.
 When this becomes the case, it can be helpful to: